 To choose good process mining software, a solution should excel in three functions — process discovery, conformance checking and performance analysis and improvement.

 - First, your process mining solution should include strong discovery capabilities, the ability to scour event logs to track what employees are actually doing, then create an appropriate process model by generating process maps of the entire organization’s business flow.

 - In addition, you’ll want to look for robust conformance checking, which analyzes event logs to ensure that actions align with process models.

 - And third, your solution will need performance analysis and enhancement capabilities, that analyze potential inefficiencies within an event log, investigate to determine whether and how it can be improved and then make improvements according to the real process data.

-While the right process mining software varies depending on the size of your organization, business needs and goals, key features included your solution should give you an ability to:
+While the right process mining software varies depending on the size of your organization, business needs and goals, key features included in your solution should give you an ability to:

-- Identify bottlenecks as well as opportunities to optimize processes
+- Identify bottlenecks as well as opportunities to optimize processes.

-- Gain insights into failed process steps
+- Gain insights into failed process steps.

-- Obtain an end-to-end view of the entire business process
+- Obtain an end-to-end view of the entire business process.

-- Perform real-time continuous business process monitoring
+- Perform real-time continuous business process monitoring.

 - Monitor key performance indicators in real time.

-- Conduct preparation and data cleansing
+- Conduct preparation and data cleansing.

-- Perform compliance verification and gap analysis
+- Perform compliance verification and gap analysis.

-- Improving process models
+- Improving process models.

-- Correlate data across heterogeneous systems
+- Correlate data across heterogeneous systems.

 An organization's ability to measure, monitor and optimize business processes has a direct bearing on its revenue and customer satisfaction — which is why you’ll need to be judicious in selecting a process mining solution that best meets all your business goals.